jdimauro/witch-lights/README.md

 For the PIR sensor closest to the Arduino, connect the green wire on the ribbon cable to the PIR sensor, and the yellow wire to the special "passthrough" terminal you soldered in the previous step.

 TODO: picture of PIR sensor installed

-### Conduit to Connectors

-Swedge the conduit onto connectors and put them into the enclosures; pull the ribbon cable through the waterproof washer and screw the conduit onto the enclosure at both ends, leaving the ribbon loose inside the connectors.

 ### Wiring